karthichockalingam/Capestone/README.md

 `vehicle.hpp` and `vehicle.cpp` contains information about the vehicle; such as the type of the vehicle, vehicle id and if it is currently parked.

 `ParkingSpace.hpp` and `ParkingSpace.cpp`, from which three type of parking spaces are inheritered.
-It also stores information if the parking space is occupied are not.
+It also stores information if the parking space is occupied or not.

-`ParkingHandler.hpp` and `ParkingHandler.cpp`, has the name implies it handles the parking of the vehicles at the appropriate spaces in the parking lot.
+`ParkingHandler.hpp` and `ParkingHandler.cpp`, has the name implies it handles the parking of the vehicles at an appropriate space in the parking lot.

 # Build